rage/programming-23/data/part-2/4-yksinkertainen-silmukka.md

 <in-browser-programming-exercise name="Shall we continue?" tmcname="part02-15_shall_we_continue">

-Let's create a program with a similar structure as in the example above.
+Let's create a program with a similar structure to the example above.
 This program should print out the message "hi" and then ask "Shall we continue?" until the user inputs "no".
 Then the program should print out "okay then" and finish.
 Please have a look at the example below.

 <sample-output>